![]() |

 Adelbert Kline Agency files.

-A second, incomplete
+second, incomplete and

-and untitled, synopsis
+untitled, synopsis

 also exists and is listed